zama-ai/httpz-solidity/README.md

 1. The private key of the main account which owns funds
 2. [optionnal --node_address] The node @ (default is http://host.docker.internal:8545)

-To install all the required python modules, a docker is available containing zbc-fhe-tool binary.
+To install all the required python modules, a docker containing a `fhevm-tfhe-cli` binary is available.

 Run the demo test: